Improving the chances of survival after cardiac arrest

 "More than 7000 individuals experience cardiac arrest each year in Denmark alone and only 20 percent survive the incident which highlights the importance of our efforts to identify new and effective interventions to improve outcomes for these patients.”

-For Associate Professor Lars Wiuff Andersen, the objective is clear: To improve the chance of survival for people experiencing cardiac arrest.
+For Professor Lars Wiuff Andersen, the objective is clear: To improve the chance of survival for people experiencing cardiac arrest.

 Through clinical trials, cohort studies and extensive reviews of previous studies, he is dedicated to advancing our understanding of the condition and gain knowledge about how best to treat patients.